alukosdev/ccsp/concepts/operations.md

 Incident management should be focused on the identification, classification, investigation, and resolution of an incident, with the ultimate goal of *returning the effected systems to normal as soon as possible*.
 !!!

+#### Purpose

+- Restore normal service operation as quickly as possible
+- Minimize the adverse impact on business operations
+- Ensure service quality and availability are maintained

+#### Objectives

+- Ensure standardized methods and procedures are used for efficient and prompt response, analysis, documentation of ongoing management, and reporting of incidents
+- Increase visibility and communication of incidents to business and IT support staff
+- Enhance business perception of IT by using a professional approach in quickly resolving and communicating incidents when they occur
+- Align incident management activities with those of the business
+- Maintain user satisfaction

+#### Plan

+- Definitions of an incident by service type or offering
+- Customer and provider roles and responsibilities for an incident
+- Incident management process from detection to resolution
+- Response requirements
+- Media coordination
+- Legal and regulatory requirements such as data breach notification

+#### Incident Prioritization

+Incident prioritization is made up of the following items (displayed in a matrix of 1-5 where 1 is highest and 5 is lowest).

+##### Impact

+Effect on the business

+##### Urgency

+Extent to which the resolution can be delayed

+##### Priority

+`Urgency * Impact`

+#### Process

+1. Incident Occurs
+2. Incident is Reported
+3. Incident is Classified
+4. Investigate and Collect Data
+5. Resolution
+6. Approvals
+7. Implement Changes
+8. Review
+9. Reports

 ### Information Security Management

+#### Overview

+Information security management deals with the CIA of data.

+- Security management
+- Security policy
+- Information security organization
+- Asset management
+- Human resources security
+- Physical and environmental security
+- Communications and operations management
+- Access control
+- Information systems acquisition, development, and maintenance
+- Provider and customer responsibilities

+!!!
+This section looks much like what you'd see as the foundation for ISO 27001 as part of the ISMS (Information Security Management System or Program).
+!!!

 ### Problem Management